 Q: Are there any advantages in protecting something as a trade secret instead of with a patent?

 A: Yes.
 In some circumstances, you can protect non-patentable concepts and information as trade secrets.
 In addition, while patent protection may last for a maximum of about 20 years, trade secret protection will last for as long as the information remains secret.
 It is also sometimes less costly to protect a trade secret than to acquire a patent.

 Q: Are there any drawbacks in using trade secret protection?

 A: The major drawback is that you must always be careful that the information remains secret.
 An accidental "public" disclosure may result in the loss of protection.
 Having adequate protection may require having your employees and contractors sign "confidentiality agreements."
 It also requires making sure that trade secret information is not publicly disclosed to third parties or posted in publicly accessible websites.
 It may also require keeping doors and files locked to prevent customers and delivery people from having access to the information.
 Adequate security for computer systems can also be important.
 Unfortunately, information that can be readily derived by "reverse engineering" (readily discovered by looking at a publicly available product and determining how it was created originally) cannot be protected as a trade secret.
-However, patent protection may be available to protect your rights.
+However, patent protection may be available to protect new and useful product features.

 Q: Can I legally enforce the rights in my trade secrets?